IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/migration-bundle-folder.png)

-   There are five key files you needed to build your Open Liberty server container image:
+   There are five key files you use to build and deploy your Open Liberty server container image:

    - src/main/liberty/config/server.xml - contains the Open Liberty server configuration for the application you are migrating.
 It configures application dependencies such as database connections and messaging.
    - Dockerfile - this multi-stage file first downloads the application binary and dependencies (if specified), and then builds a container image which includes your application deployed to Open Liberty.